Ion Halippa

-Ion Halippa (January 4, 1871, Cubolta – June 25, 1941) was a theologian, historian, archeologist, archivist and Romanian editor in Bessarabia, the elder brother of Pantelimon Halippa.
+Ion Halippa (January 4, 1871 – June 25, 1941) was a theologian, historian, archeologist, archivist and Romanian editor in Bessarabia, the elder brother of Pantelimon Halippa.

 Biography

 Ion Halippa was born to Nicolae and Paraschiva Halippa in Cubolta, then in the Russian Empire and now in Moldova's Raionul Sîngerei.
 His siblings were: Maria, Cazunia, Natalia, and Pantelimon.
 Ion Halippa's father was a teacher in Cubolta village, Soroca County.
 His mother was the daughter of the priest from Vozdu village, which was also located in the Soroca County.
 Ion Halippa attended the primary school in Cubolta after which, at his father's request, the spiritual school in Edineț, the theological seminary in Chișinău and the theological academy in Kiev.
 After graduation, in 1895, he returned to the province capital of Bessarabia and was hired as an assistant to the inspector of the seminary in Chișinău.
 He also made a substantial contribution in the field of archeology.